mimo3000n/VSDSquadron-FPGA-Mini/Task 1/Readme.md

 # VSDSquadron-FPGA-Mini Project

 ## Overview
-Exersice 1 should analyze verlog code of **top.v**.
+Task 1 should analyze verlog code of **top.v**.
 It includes a module **top**, instantiation of an internal oscillator and RGB LED control.

 ## 1.Modul Analysis:
 ```verilog